szczyglis-dev/py-gpt/README.md

 - Webpages (crawling any webpage content)
 - YouTube (transcriptions)

-You can configure data loaders in `Settings / Indexes / LlamaIndex / Data Loaders` by providing list of keyword arguments for specified loaders.
+You can configure data loaders in `Settings / Indexes / RAG / Data Loaders` by providing list of keyword arguments for specified loaders.
 You can also develop and provide your own custom loader and register it within the application.

 LlamaIndex is also integrated with the context database, so conversation history can be indexed and used as additional RAG context.
-Context indexing is configured separately from file indexing in `Settings -> Indexes / LlamaIndex -> Context indexing`.
+Context indexing is configured separately from file indexing in `Settings -> Indexes / RAG -> Context indexing`.

 ### File, context, and project indexing

 PyGPT separates file indexing from conversation-context indexing:

 - **File indexing** indexes files and directories into a selected persistent vector index.
-Use `Settings -> Indexes / LlamaIndex -> File indexing`, the **Index all** action, or `Files -> RMB -> Embed into index`.
+Use `Settings -> Indexes / RAG -> File indexing`, the **Index all** action, or `Files -> RMB -> Embed into index`.
 - **Context indexing** indexes stored conversation items from the context database.
-It is configured in `Settings -> Indexes / LlamaIndex -> Context indexing`.
+It is configured in `Settings -> Indexes / RAG -> Context indexing`.
 - **Project indexes** are isolated runtime indexes associated with projects.
 They are created and resolved automatically and do not need to be added to the normal configured indexes list.

 A project's **data workdir** and its **project index** are separate.
 The data workdir controls which filesystem directory the Files view and file tools use; the project index controls vector-store data.
 Changing the project data workdir does not move or rebuild the project index.